citusdata/citus/src/backend/distributed/README.md

 - [Query from any node](#query-from-any-node)
   - [Why didn’t we have dedicated Query Nodes and Data Nodes?](#why-didnt-we-have-dedicated-query-nodes-and-data-nodes)
   - [Shard visibility](#shard-visibility)

-# Citus Technical Documentation

-The purpose of this document is to provide comprehensive technical documentation for Citus, in particular the distributed database implementation.

 # Citus Concepts